sorend/sshconf/README.md

-sshconfig
+sshconf
 ===========

-Sshconfig is a library for reading and modifying your ssh/config file in a non-intrusive way, meaning your file should look more or less the same after modifications.
+Sshconf is a library for reading and modifying your ssh/config file in a non-intrusive way, meaning your file should look more or less the same after modifications.
 Idea is to keep it simple, so you can modify it for your needs.